AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/repeat-decay-churn.md

 ### Initial repeat order probability

 This measure is defined as the total number of repeat orders, as a percent of total orders.
 Phrased another way, this is the likelihood of an order to be followed up by another order.
-When this probability is above 50%, it implies that more than half of all orders are followed up by a subsequent order.
+When this probability is above 50 percent, it implies that more than half of all orders are followed up by a subsequent order.

 ### Repeat order probability given months since order